custom-components/ble_monitor/info.md

 - A second restart is required to load the configuration.
 After a few minutes, the sensors should be added to your home-assistant automatically (at least one [period](#period) required).

+**6. Add your sensors to the MiHome app if you haven’t already.**

+Many Xiaomi ecosystem sensors (maybe all) do not brodcasts BLE advertisements containing useful data until they have gone through the "pairing" process in the MiHome app.

 ## CONFIGURATION

 Add the following to your `configuration.yaml` file.